 On February 13, 2013, following further deliberation by the Board of Directors in which they determined that the Company should reiterate and, if necessary, articulate formally its offer to repurchase Biglari Holdings' ownership stake, Mr. Bradford and Ms. Cochran again contacted Mr. Biglari by telephone to express the Company's willingness to explore a repurchase transaction.
 Mr. Biglari again rejected the offer on the call.
 Following this rejection, Mr. Bradford and Ms. Cochran, acting on behalf of the Board of Directors, sent to Mr. Biglari a letter outlining the terms on which the Company would be willing to repurchase Biglari Holdings' shares.
-The letter expressed the Company's offer to repurchase Biglari Holdings' entire ownership stake in a cash transaction at market price, subject to any adjustments required by Tennessee law, in return for a customary three-year standstill agreement from Biglari Holdings not to acquire shares of the Company's common stock or engage in other actions such as proxy contests.
-On February 14, 2013, Mr. Biglari issued an open letter to Mr. Bradford rejecting the Company's offer, and proposing that the Board either (1) tender for 20% of the Company's outstanding shares or (2) pay a special dividend of \$300 million, which was approximately equivalent to \$13.00 per share.
+The letter expressed the Company's offer to repurchase Biglari Holdings' entire ownership stake in a cash transaction at market price, subject to any adjustments required by Tennessee law, in return for a customary three-year standstill agreement from Biglari Holdings not to acquire shares of the Company's offer, and proposing that the Board either (1) tender for 20% of the Company's outstanding shares or (2) pay a special dividend of \$300 million, which was approximately equivalent to \$13.00 per share.
 On February 15, 2013, the Company issued a press release confirming the terms of its offer.